intelsdi-x/snap-plugin-collector-cgroups/README.md

-# pulse-collector-libcontainer
+# snap-plugin-collector-cgroups
-Libcontainer plugin for Pulse
+Libcontainer plugin for Snap